 Tyonek is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 152 people and just one neighborhood, Tyonek is the 65th largest community in Alaska.

-Tyonek is a blue-collar town, with 36.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Tyonek, you'll notice that it is more blue-collar than most other communities in America.
+36.51% of Tyonek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tyonek is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Tyonek who work in office and administrative support (16.67%), community and social services (14.29%), and teaching (7.14%).

 Telecommuters are a relatively large percentage of the workforce: 17.21% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.